Holiday Calendar & Heritage Months

 April 2: World Autism Awareness Day, created to raise awareness around the globe

-April 2-11: Chaitra Navaratri – a nine-day festival which starts on the first day of Hindu Luni-Solar calendar.
+April 9: Chaitra Navaratri, a nine-day festival which starts on the first day of Hindu Luni-Solar calendar

-April 10: Ram Navami, a Hindu day of worship and celebration of the seventh avatar of Vishnu (Lord Rama).
-Devotees typically wear red and place extravagant flowers on the shrine of the god.
+April 17: Ram Navami, a Hindu day of worship and celebration of the seventh avatar of Vishnu (Lord Rama).
+Devotees typically wear red and place extravagant flowers on the shrine of the god

-April 14: Mahavir Jayanti, a holiday celebrated by the Jains commemorating the birth of Lord Mahavira.
-It is one of the most important religious festivals for Jains.
+April 21: Mahavir Jayanti, a holiday celebrated by the Jains commemorating the birth of Lord Mahavira.
+It is one of the most important religious festivals for Jains

-April 21–May 2: The Festival of Ridvan, a holiday celebrated by those of the Bahá’í faith, commemorating the twelve days when Bahá’u’lláh, the prophet-founder, resided in a garden called Ridvan (paradise) and publicly proclaimed his mission as God’s messenger for this age
+April 21: The Festival of Ridvan, a holiday celebrated by those of the Bahá’í faith, commemorating the twelve days when Bahá’u’lláh, the prophet-founder, resided in a garden called Ridvan (paradise) and publicly proclaimed his mission as God’s messenger for this age

 April 23: St. George’s Day, the feast day of St. George celebrated by various Christian churches

-May is Older Americans Month, established in 1963 to honor the legacies and contributions of older Americans and to support them as they enter their next stage of life.
+May is Older Americans Month, established in 1963 to honor the legacies and contributions of older Americans.

 May is Jewish American Heritage Month, which recognizes the diverse contributions of the Jewish people to American culture.